juju/docs/src/en/network-spaces.md

     - default
 ```

-For details on how to deploy applications to specific spaces, and how to bind
-specific charm-defined endpoints to specific spaces, see [Deploying to
-spaces][deployspaces].
-To create bundles with specific bindings, see [Using and
-Creating Bundles][createbundles].

 ### MAAS and spaces

 MAAS has a native knowledge of spaces.
 Within MAAS, spaces can be created,